SovnSkyrim/Aldrnari/README.md

 #### Game Difficulty
 - The difficulty in this Modlist is quite harder (more info on that in [Modified Gameplay.md](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md)) so I highly suggest not using Legendary.
 I personally play on Expert.
 Adept is also fine.

+#### Before everything.

+If you have trouble setting up a hotkey at any point in the following MCM section; do the following:

+- Save and close the game.
+- in ```SKSE Based Mods```, untick "Skyrim Souls RE - Updated"
+- Load back the game, and end the MCM setup.
+- Save and close the game again.
+- Tick it back on.

 #### All Geared up Derivative
 - Weapons - Player
     - Shield Stay on arm while Equipped: Enable